ACTL5100-T1-2022/github-showcase-page-aim-high/README.md

 <img width="700" alt="image" src="https://github.com/ACTL5100-T1-2022/github-showcase-page-aim-high/blob/main/riskmap.fig10.png">

-We see that Economic Recession is both high Impact and high Lkelihood, and thus a key risk.
+We see that Economic Recession is both high Impact and high Likelihood, and thus a key risk.
 Further investigation of this risk is conducted below:

 #### Economic Recession